getty708/PubZ/docs/docs/dev/models.md

 Just a number, or double hyphen notation style (e.g. `100--120`).

 #### DB: Unique Restriction
 The following set of field shall be unique.
+If some of us are accepted in the same domestic conference. please use memo feild to avoid unique restriction.

 ```
-("title_en", "title_ja","pub_date","note",)
+("title_en", "book", "pub_date","memo")
 ```

 !!!
 Info